 Some important facts about semaphore

-Semaphore doesn’t have thread affinity, so any thread call Release method, it’s application responsibility to release semaphore appropriately.
+Semaphore doesn’t have thread affinity, so any thread call Release method, its application responsibility to release semaphore appropriately.

-Semaphore are usually used for signaling of resource availability, like a thread is available in thread pool.
+Semaphores are usually used for signaling of resource availability, like a thread is available in thread pool.

 Semaphores can be named semaphores; these can be used to support across process synchronization.